angulardart/site-angulardart/src/angular/guide/hierarchical-dependency-injection.md

 The getter always returns what that service says is the current state of the hero.
 The component also asks the service to save and restore this tax return.

-There'd be big trouble if _this_ service were an application-wide singleton.
+There'd be big trouble if _this_ service were an app-wide singleton.
 Every component would share the same service instance.
 Each component would overwrite the tax return that belonged to another hero.
 What a mess!